-Given the popularity of online dating and gaming websites, it is no surprise that more and more Americans are finding their spouses outside the US.
+Given the popularity of study abroad programs, online dating and gaming websites, it is no surprise that more and more Americans are finding their spouses outside the US.
 A fiance visa is a great way to bring your foreign boyfriend (fiancee) or girlfriend (fiance) to the United States in order to get married.
-After marriage, your new wife or husband will be able to permanently immigrate to America by applying for a green card (lawful permanent residence) while living here.
+After marriage, your new wife or husband will be able to permanently immigrate to America by applying for a green card (lawful permanent residence) without having to leave the US again.

 Fiance Visa Requirements

-The fiance visa (or K1 visa) allows a foreign national to enter the United States for the purpose of marrying a United States citizen (fiances of US lawful permanent residents cannot obtain this type of visa).
+In general, most non-immigrant visas, such as tourist visas, do not allow the bearer to remain in the US permanently.
+However, the fiance visa (or K1 visa) was developed with the express purpose of allowing a non-immigrant to enter the country for the purpose of marrying a US citizen and obtaining permanent residence.
 In order to qualify for a fiance visa, the couple must intend to marry within 90 days of the foreign national’s arrival in the US.
 Further, they must have physically seen each other within the two years prior to submitting the fiancee visa application, either outside or inside the US.
 Finally, both parties must be eligible to marry by meeting the age requirements and showing proof that any former marriages ended in divorce, annulment or death.
 Note: During the consular processing portion of the fiance visa process, the consulate will require the US citizen fiancee to file evidence of his or her ability to support the foreign national on form I-134.
 Many consulates require the petitioner to have income at or above the poverty level for his or her family size.
-A fiance visa attorney can help evaluate your eligibility for sponsoring a foreign fiance before you even start the process (immigration attorney fees for fiance visas).
+An immigration attorney can help evaluate your eligibility for sponsoring a foreign fiance before you even start the process (immigration attorney fees for fiance visas).

 Once the fiance marries the petitioning US citizen within 90 days of entering the US, he or she can complete the immigration process by applying for adjustment of status and obtaining a green card.